cyverse-archive/NotificationAgent/README.markdown

 This endpoint allows a client to specify a list of system notifications that should be marked as seen by the specified user.

-This endpoint accepts a "user" query parameter that tells the service which user's system notifications to return.
+This endpoint accepts a `user` query parameter that tells the service which user's system notifications to return.

 The HTTP Method used for the request is a POST.